byodd/computer-science-notes/README.md

 4. Create a resource I can rely on for future reference.

 ## Structure
-I use folders to separate notes into categories.
+I use folders to separate notes into categories and tags for more specific subcategories.
+Changes in my notes are pushed automatically every 15 min.